-Participants Strengthened Their Desire to Learn More About Other’s Cultures and Study Abroad.
+Participants Strengthened Their Understanding of Both Cultures and Desire to Learn More About Other Cultures.

-91% of the students believe they know more about each other’s culture and 83% of the students believe they also know more about their own culture after participating in the exchange.
-In addition, 85% of the students responded that participating in Global Classmates strengthened their desire to learn more about other cultures through study abroad.
+94% of the students believe they know more about each other’s culture while 90% of the students believe they’ve learned how to better explain their countries and cultures.
+In addition, 88% of the students responded that participating in Global Classmates strengthened their desire to learn more about other cultures through study abroad.

 In Omiyage Exchange, a small gift exchange with the partner school, students who have been engaging with each other online receive an Omiyage that their partner classmates carefully selected.
 This connects the students on a tangible level and this project becomes one of the most memorable moments for them.

-89% of students felt more motivated to communicate in Japanese/English and believed they learned how to better apply rules of grammar and vocabulary.
-In addition, 88% of students responded that their desire to continue studying Japanese/English became stronger and 75% of students became more confident in communicating in English/Japanese.
+94 % of students have learned how to better get their point across and 91% of students believed they learned how to better apply rules of grammar and vocabulary.
+In addition, 91 % of students felt more motivated to communicate in Japanese/English and 90% of students responded that their desire to continue studying Japanese/English became stronger.

 When it comes to foreign language education, it is believed that improvement comes from repetition and practice in reading and writing on familiar topics using the level of grammar and vocabulary one already possesses as opposed to emphasizing accuracy in reading and writing on a difficult topic.